 The pandemic has wreaked havoc on the economy, but surprisingly real estate throughout the front range has held up considerably better than almost anyone predicted.
-With the economy still in tatters, what 3 cities in the Denver Front Range are the best investments to weather the storm?
+With the economy still in tatters, what 3 cities in the Denver Front Range are the the best real estate investments in Denver to weather the storm?
 Why will these three cities outperform others?

 What are the 3 primary drivers of appreciation in our current economic cycle?